vm6502q/PyQrackIsing/README.md

 best_solution_bit_string, best_cut_value, best_node_groups = maxcut_tfim(G, quality=8)
 ```

-The (integer) `quality` setting is optional, with a default value optimized to barely engage CUDA, but you can turn it up for higher-quality results, or turn it down to save time.
+The (integer) `quality` setting is optional, with a default value of `8`, but you can turn it up for higher-quality results, or turn it down to save time.
 (You can also optionally specify the number of measurement `shots` as an argument, if you want specific fine-grained control over resource usage.)
 If you want to run MAXCUT on a graph with non-uniform edge weights, specify them as the `weight` attribute of each edge, with `networkx`.
 (If any `weight` attribute is not defined, the solver assumes it's `1.0` for that edge.)

 Based on a combination of the TFIM-inspired MAXCUT solver and another technique for finding ground-state energy in quantum chemistry that we call the _"binary Clifford eigensolver,"_ we also provide an (approximate) spin glass ground-state solver:
 ```py